deepset-ai/haystack-home/content/blog/telus-user-story/index.md

 - **Use agents** for flexibility rather than hardcoded pipelines
 - **Automate evaluation** to speed up iteration cycles

-## What’s Next for Telus
+## What’s Next

 The journey doesn’t stop here.
-Telus plans to **automate data ingestion** processes, build an [**AI-based evaluation framework**](https://haystack.deepset.ai/integrations?type=Evaluation+Framework) to score chatbot responses, and even **white-label the application** for other use cases across the organization.
+TAC plans to **automate data ingestion** processes, build an [**AI-based evaluation framework**](https://haystack.deepset.ai/integrations?type=Evaluation+Framework) to score chatbot responses, and even **white-label the application** for other use cases across the organization.

-> “_We see this as a template for the future,_” says Kelsey. “_Our goal is to bring this capability to more workflows across Telus, including internal documentation and SQL tooling._”
+> “_We see this as a template for the future,_” says Kelsey. “_Our goal is to bring this capability to more workflows across TELUS Agriculture & Consumer Goods, including internal documentation and SQL tooling._”

 ## Share Your Story with Us

-The Telus team’s journey shows what’s possible when innovative teams combine **Haystack** with real-world challenges.
+The TAC team’s journey shows what’s possible when innovative teams combine **Haystack** with real-world challenges.
 From streamlining SQL workflows to instant access to documentation, they turned a complex problem into a powerful, production-ready solution.
 [Get started with Haystack](https://haystack.deepset.ai/overview/quick-start) and build reliable, production-ready AI applications for your own team.

 We know there are many more stories like this out there.
 If your team has built something exciting with Haystack, whether it’s a chatbot, a retrieval system, an agent, or an AI-powered internal tool, [get in touch with us](https://forms.gle/fdyPcC165he6pQkc7).
 We’d love to feature your work and share how you’re shaping the future with Haystack.